Sticky central limit theorems on open books: Central limit theorems

 \end{defin}

 We now define measures which we will see shortly describe the limiting behaviors of $\nu_N$ as $N\rightarrow \infty$.
-In short, they are the limiting measures in the central limit theorem given in Theorem~\ref{t:stickyCLT} below. \begin{defin} Assume square integrability~\eqref{finmean2} and assume that $\PS \bar b = 0$. \begin{enumerate} \item The \emph{spinal limit measure} $g_S$ is the law of a multivariate normal random variable on the spine $S \cong \RR^d$ with mean zero and covariance matrix
+In short, they are the limiting measures in the central limit theorem given in Theorem \ref{tstickyCLT} below.